psipred/psipred_javascript/README.md

 # Adding new service functionality
 Have added the comment lines that mark the areas

-1. Ensure you have completed the adding new functionality steps for the psipred_webiste application.
+1. Ensure you have completed the adding new functionality steps for the psipred_website application.
 Adding new model fields and updating the results panel template.
 Take a note of the new results panel values you added.

 2. In main.js add new job to the end of job_list and a name to job_name, (line 40)
     //JOB LISTS
-3. Add new key(s) to initialisation_data to hold the results data for the job (probably needs to happen with step 7 and 9  though) near line 100
+3. Add new key(s) to initialisation_data to hold the results data for the job (probably needs to happen with step 7 and 9  though) near line 120ish
     //INITIALISATION DATA
 4. Check if the active listeners need a new biod3 call (around line 496) and if the results found object needs updating
     //RESULT POLL FLAGS